feldroy/air/README.md

 ## Quickstart

-First, create a directory for your site, initialize it with Rye, and add the `air` package:
+First, create a directory for your site, initialize it with Rye, and add the `air` package.
+Replace `example.com` with the name of your site:

 ```bash
 mkdir example.com